 Regular class attendance is important in achieving learning outcomes in the course and may be a valid consideration in determining the final grade.
-For classes where a physical presence is required, a student has attended if s/he is present at any time during the class session.
-For online classes, a student has attended if s/he has posted or submitted an assignment.
-A complete copy of this policy can be found in the University Catalog in the section titled Attendance Policy for Mixed Mode, Online and Correspondence Courses.
+For classes where a physical presence is required, a student has attended if they are present at any time during the class session.
+For online classes, a student has attended if they have posted or submitted an assignment.
+A complete copy of this policy can be in the University Catalog under Student Rights and Responsibilities on the page titled Attendance.